$0 UAE Parent Rights Quick Reference

 If the school has demanded shadow teacher fees without providing an ISA, the charge has no regulatory authorisation.
 Your response is straightforward: request the ISA in writing.

-In Abu Dhabi, ADEK imposes a strict financial cap: additional charges for special needs provisions must not exceed 50% of the base tuition fee.
-This applies to all private and charter schools regulated by ADEK.
+In Abu Dhabi, ADEK generally caps additional charges for special needs provisions at 50% of the base tuition fee.
+A low-fee school may seek ADEK approval to exceed the cap with parental consent.
+This applies to private and charter schools regulated by ADEK.

 Beyond the cap, ADEK requires schools to: